 I generally try to save my seeds, but there are definite benefits to buying seeds as well.

 But before I get into my sources, you may be wondering what the difference is between heirloom, organic, open-pollinated, and hybrid seeds.
+If you’ve seen these terms in your seed catalog or on your seed packets and been confused, today I’m going to dispel the mystery.

 Organic seed farmers cultivate seeds with extreme care to ensure no chemical exposure to the plants and subsequent fruit.
 It costs a pretty penny for the certification, and the seeds tend to be more expensive.